 Docks are perennial plants growing from taproots, and they are most often found in neglected, disturbed ground like open fields and along roadsides.
 While docks may be happiest and tastiest when they grow with plenty of moisture, the taproot indicates they are drought-tolerant plants.
 Docks grow as basal rosettes of foliage in early spring; they are often one of the first greens to emerge.
 By late spring or early summer, dock produces tall flower stalks that bear copious amounts of seed, which are also edible.
 The seed, however, can be labor-intensive to process and reports on its palatability are highly varied.

-The foliage of mature dock plants may be from 1-3 feet tall, depending on growing conditions, but in early spring, when it's at its most delicious, the smaller plants may be hard to spot.
+The foliage of mature dock plants may be from one to three feet tall, depending on growing conditions, but in early spring, when it's at its most delicious, the smaller plants may be hard to spot.
 Look for the tall, dark brown, branched flower stalks that produced the prior year's seed crop.
 These often remain standing over winter and new growth will emerge from the base of the stalk.

-Which Docks are Edible?
+Which Docks Are Edible?

 There are many edible docks, but curly dock and broad-leaved dock are the most common in the USA and Europe.
 Other edible docks include R. occidentalis (western dock), R. longifolius (yard dock), and R. stenphyllus (field dock).
-R. hymenosepalus (wild rhubarb) is common in the desert Southwest and is larger and more succulent than many other docks.
-It has been a traditional food and dye source for several Native American tribes.
+R. hymenosepalus (wild rhubarb) is common in the desert in the American Southwest.
+It is larger and more succulent than many other docks.
+It has been a traditional food and dye source for several Indigenous tribes.

 One of the best identification features for docks is the thin sheath that covers the nodes where leaves emerge.
 This is called the ocrea, and it turns brown as the plant ages.
 The condition of the ocrea may be a good indicator of how tender and tasty that dock plant is.
 A second excellent identification feature is the mucilaginous quality of the stems.
-If you pick what you think is a young dock leaf but your hand isn't covered with mucilage, you have not picked a young dock leaf.
+Know that only young dock leaves are covered with mucilage.

 The sour flavor of dock comes from oxalic acid, which, when consumed in large quantities, may cause kidney stones.
 The same compound is found in spinach.
-If your doctor has advised you not to eat spinach or if you are prone to kidney stones, don't eat dock.
-If you are generally healthy and don't gorge yourself on multiple pounds of dock every day for a month, you should be fine.
+If eating spinach is against physician's orders or for those who are prone to kidney stones, don't eat dock.
+Now, for those who are generally healthy and don't eat large quantities of dock on a regular basis, it should be fine.
 For those who are nervous about this, err on the side of caution.

-How and When to Harvest Dock
+How and When to Harvest

 In the Kitchen